Alok-2002/Plant_Disease_Classifier_Frontend/README.md

 ## Getting Started

-1. Visit the deployed web interface at [https://plant-disease.netlify.app/](https://plant-disease.netlify.app/).
+1. Visit the deployed web interface at [Plant Disease Classifier.Com](https://plant-disease.netlify.app/).
 2. Upload an image of a plant using the sleek and user-friendly interface.
 3. Sit back and relax as the classifier swiftly processes the image.
 4. Explore the classification results, which offer valuable insights into the health of the uploaded plant.